littensy/reflex/docs/docs/guides/your-first-producer.md

 --> TODO: Buy milk, Buy eggs
 ```

-This example [subscribes](../reference/reflex/producer#subscribeselector-listener) to changes in `state.todos` and prints the list of todos whenever it changes.
+This example [subscribes](../reference/reflex/producer#subscribeselector-predicate-listener) to changes in `state.todos` and prints the list of todos whenever it changes.
 After adding `Buy milk` and `Buy eggs` to the list, it prints the updated list.

 ### Organizing producers

 Reflex is designed to have one root producer be the **single source of truth** for your state.
 This producer can be composed of smaller slices that handle different parts of your state.

 For example, you could have a `calendar` producer that stores important dates, and a `todos` producer that handles the list of todos.
 You will learn more about this in the [next guide](organizing-producers).

+---

+## Summary

+-   **Producers** are state containers that hold your state and actions.
+-   **Actions** are functions that modify your state.
+-   **State** is the immutable data that your producer holds.
+-   You can **subscribe** to changes in your state using `subscribe`.
+-   The producer exposes your actions as callbacks, which you can call to change the state.